-HANOI Japan's power supply disruptions after the Fukushima nuclear crisis and possible government assistance for the plant operator are big sources of uncertainty for the nation's fiscal health, a senior official of Moody's Investors Service said on Tuesday.
+HANOI (Reuters) - Japan’s power supply disruptions after the Fukushima nuclear crisis and possible government assistance for the plant operator are big sources of uncertainty for the nation’s fiscal health, a senior official of Moody’s Investors Service said on Tuesday.

 While economic costs for disaster relief and reconstruction following the March 11 earthquake and tsunami are likely to be about 3 to 5 percent of Japan’s gross domestic product (GDP), “there is uncertainty attached to that,” Senior Vice-President Tom Byrne said on Tuesday.

 “A big source of uncertainty is from the power supply situation and that has not stabilized.
 There could be further costs,” he told Reuters in an interview in Hanoi.

 “The unstable situation about radiation coming from the nuclear power plant is a big wild card for economic costs as well as fiscal costs.”